 - Are strong recruiting processes used throughout the organization to ensure the best results are achieved?

-- Is the employer using a simple application process to increase completion?
+- Is the employer using a simple mobile-first application process to increase completion?

 Job Seekers & External Factors